-Dr. Wu later obtained a Doctorate's Degree in Philosophy from the Nanyang Technological University in April 1996.
-Dr. Wu has over 25 years of experience in civil engineering material science and environmental engineering.
+Dr. Wu later obtained a Doctorate's Degree of Philosophy from the Nanyang Technological University in April 1996.
+Dr. Wu has over 26 years of experience in civil engineering, material science and environmental engineering.
 In 1994, Dr. Wu joined, and in November 1996 became a director of Instek Holding Pte Ltd, which was later renamed as Chemilink International Holdings Pte.
 Ltd. which principally engaged in the research and development of products and engineering solutions for civil and material engineering.
 Dr. Wu was responsible for the day-to-day operation and developing products for civil and material engineering.
 Since December 2002, Dr. Wu has been a director, the managing director and the chief executive officer of Chemilink Technologies Group Pte.
-Ltd., which principally engages in the development and manufacture of basic chemicals and was responsible for the day-to-day operation.
+Ltd., which principally engages in the R&D, manufacture and applications of advanced construction materials and engineering solutions in civil, building and environmental engineering fields and was responsible for the day-to-day operation.